-The King County Office of Equity and Social Justice (ESJ) was created in 2015 and was a result of multiple phases of work (see Figure 11).
-The Office sits in the Executive branch and is responsible for coordinating the county's efforts to advance equity in government and in its service to communities.12
+The King County Office of Equity and Social Justice (ESJ) was created in 2015 and was a result of multiple phases of work (see Figure X).
+The Office sits in the Executive branch and is responsible for coordinating King County's efforts to advance equity within government and in its service to communities.11

-FIGURE 11.
-King County's Journey Toward an Office of Equity and Social Justice
+FIGURE X. King County's Journey Toward an Office of Equity and Social Justice